n7tae/smart-group-server/README.md

 ### What's New

-Please note that not all minor bug fixes are listed
+Please note that not all minor bug fixes are listed.

 * **V# 190606** Outgoing DExtra and DCS linking ports are now auto-magically chosen from the ephemeral range.
 This will allow you to co-install a reflector and a smart-group-server on the same machine.